 As you grow a fan base, you’ll find that people will pay good money for stuff with your name and face on it.
 Over time, this can become a serious source of cash.

-But even from the beginning, you can earn some extra cash by selling T-shirts, CDs, toys or anything else your fans wish to buy from you.
+But even from the beginning, you can earn some cash by selling T-shirts, CDs, toys or anything else your fans will to buy from you.

 7. With Royalties from Sync Licenses